daveinthecity/daveinthecity.github.io/ideas/Agile/10MinsADay.md

   - SCRIBE must be ready - KanBan open and 'ready-to-type' before Stand Up starts.
   - Write it down in the room - get ideas, notes immediately into User Stories right there in the room.
   - Don't break the flow - listen hard, capture it first time right (try not to stop meeting rhythm to ask 'pls repeat that', but do it if you must).

+We also found it helps to rotate these roles.
+Swapping around give everyone equal voice.
+Everyone like to be 'No. 1' sometimes.

 ### AGILE Discipline

 Set team rules about acceptable / not acceptable behaviour.